GoogleChrome/web.dev/src/site/content/en/blog/badging-api/index.md

 {% Aside %}
-These functions had different names for the origin trial than they do in the current spec.
+These functions had different names for the origin trial than they do in the current implementation.
 If you're still participating in the origin trial, you'll need to support both versions of the API.
 See [Supporting both the origin trial and the stable API](#supporting) for details.
 {% endAside %}